Urutau (firearm): Origin

 The Urutau was originally designed between 2021 and 2024 by Zé Carioca, a pseudonymous Brazilian gun designer.
 The design was beta tested on the platforms of Deterrence Dispensed (also known as The Gatalog) and Are We Cool Yet?
-(AWCY), but at one point since the beta chatroom on AWCY? was a bit dead, Zé Carioca asked the guys there to move to the Gatalog chat room.
+(AWCY), but at one point since the beta chatroom on AWCY? was inactive, Zé Carioca asked people there to move to the Gatalog chat room.
 AWCY distanced itself from the project a few weeks before its release due to unspecified reasons.
 The Urutau file package was published on August 20, 2024, under a CC0 1.0 Universal license.
 The Urutau was entirely tested by remote testers across multiple continents.
 Zé Carioca didn't personally test the gun during the design process.